hoangnguyence/hello-world/README.md

 # hello-world
-This is the first repository
+This is NOT the first repository

 Hi Humans!